 The bodies of those who died on the detail were sent in boxes to Bilibid Prison.
 Once there, the POW doctors were expected to issue death certificates with causes of death dictated by the Japanese.
 The sick POWs who arrived from the detail were described as skeletons.
 POWs who arrived told of how other POWs were killed by the Japanese.

-In August 1944, his mother who was now living in San Francisco received another postcard from him.
-On it he said, “I am writing to let you know that I am getting along okay and hope you are the same.
+On August 16, 1944, his mother who was now living in San Francisco received another postcard from him.
+On it, he said, “I am writing to let you know that I am getting along okay and hope you are the same.
 Give my regards to all the family and friends.
 Write whenever you can.
 All my love.”

-In August 1944, POWs were selected to be sent to Japan.
-25 to 30 trucks arrived at Cabanatuan on the 17th.
-The POWs boarded them and they left for Bilibid Prison at 8:00 P.M. arriving there at 2:00 in the morning.
+While he was at the hospital, the Japanese had a draft of POWs that would be sent to Japan.
+Ted was one of the POWs selected to be sent there.
 The POWs left the prison and went to Pier 7.
 According to some POWs, they were taken by barges to the Noto Maru.
 The POWs boarded the ship and they were sent down into one of its holds which was extremely hot.
 Another company of POWs arrived by barge and were also put into the ship’s hold.
 The last two companies also entered the hold.
 According to men who were on the ship they boarded and disembarked the ship two more times.
 The last time they boarded the ship was on August 25th.
 Some men believed this happened because American submarines had been seen in the area.
 After they were in the hold, the Japanese removed the ladder.
 The ship finally sailed on August 27th, but it spent the night in Subic Bay.

 Since all the POWs were in one hold, there was no place for anyone to lie down to sleep.
 The POWs either stood or squatted.
 The POWs lost their tempers with each other at times, but it appeared they understood they were all in the same situation and there were no major fights.